malvikasharan/EMBL-Teen-2019/posts/2019-07-31-matheli-interview.md

 **Q:** *What are you proud to have done?*

 **A:** It was a really great chance to go to Silicon Valley and to experience the atmosphere there first hand.
 I think the next big project is the competition on Artificial Intelligence that I am participating in.
-We're doing our own project in Python, we have many challenges to solve and together as a team we are communicating with each other to solve them.
+We're doing our own project in Python, we have many challenges to solve and together as a team we are communicating with each other to address them.
 So, yeah, it’s very cool.

 **Q:** *What is the one thing that you wanna brag about?*